jescalan/roots/readme.md

 Everyone who has contributed to this project is the most awesome person ever.
 I want to give a huge thanks especially to these people:

-- Sam Saccone (@samccone), advice, support, and responsable for a good bit of code
+- [Sam Saccone](https://github.com/samccone): advice, support, and responsable for a good bit of code